Topological flowscape reveals state transitions in nonreciprocal living matter: Topological order parameter distinguishes emergent states in an inference-based model of nonreciprocal mixtures

-The structural order parameter $\langle d_{\mathrm{hex}} \rangle$, which quantifies the average topological distance from a crystal, exhibits a sharp transition at nonreciprocity $\mathcal{N} = 1$~(Fig.~\ref{fig:fig2}c).
-At $\mathcal{N}<1$, $\langle d_{\mathrm{hex}}\rangle$ is small, indicating crystalline structures.
-Interestingly, we observe nonreciprocal self-healing where a weak nonreciprocity decreases $\langle d_{\mathrm{hex}}\rangle$; topological motifs with defects, which are unstable under nonreciprocity-driven stress, are annealed into a crystalline motif which remains stable~(Supplementary~Section~IV.D).
-Nevertheless, the crystalline motif eventually becomes unstable under a sufficiently strong nonreciprocity, such as the experimentally inferred $\mathcal{N}=1$.
-This destabilization is captured by a sharp jump in $\langle d_{\mathrm{hex}}\rangle$ as an annealed crystal transitions into a dynamic, multi-cluster structure. \\
+The structural order parameter $\langle d_{\mathrm{hex}} \rangle$ quantifies the average topological distance from a crystal (Fig.~\ref{fig:fig2}c).
+At small $\mathcal{N}$, $\langle d_{\mathrm{hex}} \rangle$ indicates crystalline structures whose local neighborhoods are on average within one to two T1 transitions from a hexagonal motif.
+Interestingly, in this regime, we find that $\langle d_{\mathrm{hex}}\rangle$ decreases with increasing $\mathcal{N}$.
+We call this counterintuitive trend nonreciprocal error correction~\cite{harrington2022engineered, lake2025squeezing, pajouheshgar2026exploring}: topological motifs with defects, which are unstable under nonreciprocity-driven stress, are annealed into a crystalline motif which remains stable~(Supplementary~Section~IV.D).
+This behavior reflects a selective stabilization of low-defect configurations under nonequilibrium driving.
+The crystalline motif eventually becomes unstable under a sufficiently strong nonreciprocity, such as the experimentally inferred $\mathcal{N}=1$.
+This destabilization is captured by the steep increase in $\langle d_{\mathrm{hex}}\rangle$ as an annealed crystal transitions into a dynamic, multi-cluster structure~(Supplementary~Video~8). \\